-The RANZCP is committed to engaging with mental health organisations locally and internationally in order to lead within the mental health sector and influence the development of policy and practice.
-In 2020, the RANZCP advocacy regarding access to telehealth was critical and the RANZCP will continue to work with the Department of Health on the future use of telehealth in psychiatry.
-Members also represent the RANZCP on a wide variety of external committees and advisory groups to ensure psychiatric expertise is incorporated into a broad range of initiatives and policy changes.
+The RANZCP is committed to engaging with key stakeholders in order to position the profession as a leader within mental health.
+The RANZCP forms strong working relationships with governments and mental health organisations at national, state and territory levels to influence the development of policy and practice.
+In 2021, the RANZCP continued to work with the Commonwealth Department of Health to facilitate ongoing MBS telehealth services for patients and signed a Memorandum of Understanding with Lived Experience Australia.
+Members represent the RANZCP on a wide variety of external committees and advisory groups to ensure psychiatry has a leading voice in policy changes and initiatives.